JoshuvaGeorge03/my-learning-of-datastructures/README.md

 This is call lazy deletion, to optimize for querying when we do it next time.

 ### Trie

 it is a tree data structure. it is also called prefix tree(because it can be searched with prefixes) or radix tree or digital tree.

+It is kind of search tree data structure or ordered tree data structure, which is used for usecases like, associative array or dynamic set kind of cases..

-It is kind of search tree data structure. but, unlike a binary search tree, each node don't contains key of the node, but the position of the node determines the key of the node.
+Unlike a binary search tree, each node don't contains key of the node, but the position of the node determines the key of the node.

-all descendant nodes have common prefix associated with it and root is assoicated with the empty string.

-and values are not assoicated with every node, values are only assoicated with leaf nodes.
+all descendant nodes have common prefix associated with it and root is assoicated with the empty string. and values are not assoicated with every node, values are only assoicated with leaf nodes.

 if we want space optimizations, we can implement it using compact prefix tree.

+each node in the tree contains, whether it is endofword(bool) and data(if it is end of word) and link to next children in the tree;

-it is used for usecases like, associative array kind of cases.
+it can be used for autocomplete implementations.